 Andrew Sanchez is Associate Professor in Social Anthropology at the University of Cambridge.
 He is a specialist on the anthropology of class, labour and corruption.
 He also writes about race and decolonisation.

-Andrew earned his doctorate in anthropology from the LSE in 2009.
-Prior to joining the University of Cambridge in 2016, he taught at the LSE from 2009 to 2012, was Research Fellow at the Max Planck Institute for Social Anthropology from 2012 to 2014, and Lecturer in Social Anthropology at the University of Kent from 2014 to 2016.
+Andrew earned his doctorate in anthropology from the London School of Economics and Political Science in 2009.
+Prior to joining the University of Cambridge as Lecturer in Social Anthropology in 2016, he taught at the London School of Economics and Political Science from 2009 to 2012, was Research Fellow at the Max Planck Institute for Social Anthropology from 2012 to 2014, and Lecturer in Social Anthropology at the University of Kent from 2014 to 2016.

 TEACHING AND SUPERVISION